Teacher in Ho Chi Minh City, 2

-I entered the dining room on the 2nd floor of the Hotel Vissai Saigon at a little before 8:30am.
-After a good night’s rest, I planned on returning to the school at SEAMEO.
+I entered the dining room on the 2nd floor of the Hotel Vissai Saigon.
+I didn’t feel rested, but I felt eager to go downtown again.
 A crowd of both Vietnamese and foreign diners gathered around the breakfast buffet.
 But I was the only American.
-It was a Friday.

 A friend of mine, Thien, was waiting for me.
 As I pushed my way through the crowd, I spotted him at a table drinking coffee.
 I wanted him to accompany me to the nearby Cu Chi tunnels, which communist forces had used to attack American forces during the war in the 1970s.
 I wanted to explore the tunnels over the week-end.

-Also, I wanted to arrange a longer trip to a market for exotic animal products outside Hanoi.
+Also, I wanted to arrange a longer trip to a market for exotic animal products outside Hanoi, not far from Ha Long Bay .

 Eating Breakfast with Thien